meelgroup/frat-xor/format.md

 CLAUSE_FROM_BNN_STEP ::= i CID CLAUSE 0 b l BID 0 u CIDs 0
 ```

-- Add a new BNN derived from an existing BNN with unit propagations from CIDs.
+- Add a new BNN derived from an existing BNN with unit propagations from CIDs. (***NOTE:*** This step is planned, but currently not yet supported by the XLRUP backend.)

 ```
 BNN_UPDATE_STEP ::= a b BID BNN 0 l BID CIDs 0